-In this blog post we are going to take you on a tour of the HAProxy Runtime API and some of its key features, such as the ability to dynamically configure ACLs, stick tables, and TLS ticket keys.
-Beyond that, it allows for improved integration with service discovery tools and orchestration systems, enhance geolocation functionality, enable adaptive security policies, increase the efficiency of SSL/TLS clusters, and much more.
+In this blog post, we are going to take you on a tour of the HAProxy Runtime API and some of its key features, such as the ability to dynamically configure ACLs, stick tables, and TLS ticket keys.
+Beyond that, it allows for improved integration with service discovery tools and orchestration systems, enhances geolocation functionality, enables adaptive security policies, increases the efficiency of SSL/TLS clusters, and much more.

 The HAProxy Runtime API traces its origins back to our wishes to create a complete configuration and statistics API for HAProxy, whose commands would all take effect immediately, during runtime.
 One of our early features in this API was of course the ability to retrieve detailed real-time statistics.
 Also, unlike typical newer APIs which only support HTTP, the HAProxy Runtime API was always accessible through TCP and Unix sockets.
 That is why we sometimes still refer to it as the HAProxy stats socket or just socket, and why the configuration directive for enabling the Runtime API bears the same name.

 The Runtime API is enabled in the HAProxy configuration by using the following example: